Food coverage is supported by a generous donation from Susan and Moses Libitzky.

 In college, one of Ammar’s closest friends was Jewish and they ended up becoming housemates.
 “We called our apartment Jerusalem,” he said.
 “That really sparked something, this purpose that whenever I meet a Jew or Israeli, it’s my duty to share this possibility of building a bridge of love and connection and celebrating our similarities.
 True change will happen one person at a time.”

 With his partner in place, Tzadok was ready to hire a chef.
 He was the youngest in his family, with three older sisters, and knew he wanted a woman in the position.
-He found Leena, 29, on the meal-sharing platform Feastly, where she had been presenting pop-up dinners.
+He found Michael, 29, on the meal-sharing platform Feastly, where she had been presenting pop-up dinners.
 She worked her way up from restaurants like Jardinière — where she talked her way into the kitchen after applying for a barista job — and Serpentine.
 Her parents were Palestinian Christian immigrants from Ramallah and she grew up in San Jose.

 “California-grown with a Palestinian twist is how I describe myself and my food,” she said.